waspyfaeleith/python_flask_record_shop/README.md

-# python_flask_record_shop
+# Python Fask Record Shop

-IN PROGRESS - Record Store web app implemented in Python with Flask, connecting to a PostgreSQL database
+Record Store web app implemented in Python with Flask, connecting to a PostgreSQL database

 You will need to have python3 and PostgreSQL installed.